 Even better?
 Elberta Peach Trees are the most disease resistant peach trees available.
 And these trees are even insect resistant, meaning you can grow your peaches organically.
 No more harsh chemicals or sprays.

 Because we’ve nurtured your tree, continually pruning back to encourage more branches, you'll see dramatic growth.
 The additional limbs produce significantly more fruit and produce it much more quickly.
 Since we’ve done the work ahead of time, you will be able to start picking peaches after the first season, or as soon as the first year under optimal conditions.
 We even give them one last pruning before shipping, at no additional cost to you.
 This process will also ensure that your tree is dwarf-sized, and the fruit is easy to harvest!

-Elberta Peach Trees are normally planted in pairs, so they can pollinate each other.
+Elberta Peach Trees are self fertile but normally planted in pairs, so they can pollinate each other.
 This pollination causes your trees to produce more fruit - which means more beautiful bounties for you.
 We recommend cross-pollinating your Elberta with the Red Haven Peach Tree.

 Elberta Peach Trees grow rapidly and mature quickly.
 The faster they grow, the sooner they reward you with delicious fruit.
 Order your very own Elberta today!